rdgoodman/MICPSO/ReadMe.txt

 > Change some of the bad variable names (i.e. potential wrt the tempVal read in, or s for scanner).
 Got IntegerParticle and IntegerParticle done.

-> Refactor MN and Edge classes so constraint handling (along with constraint checking) can live in ApplicationProblem class

 > Try using just base probabilities instead of the Boltzmann dist in MOA Gibbs sampling